Contact%20dermatitis Treatment

 Corticosteroids (Topical/Oral)

-- Anti-inflammatory & immunosuppressing effects by decreasing the production of cytokines & stopping lymphocyte production
+- Anti-inflammatory and immunosuppressing effects by decreasing the production of cytokines and stopping lymphocyte production

 - Topical corticosteroids

-- Usually effective for most cases of allergic contact dermatitis
+- Usually effective for most cases of ACD

 - Moderate potency products are usually sufficient for acute dermatitis